 top of page

-I was given the book 'Double with a Twist by Marian Stubenitsky' for my birthday last year.
-It is a beautiful book but many of the designs are worked on a loom with more than 8 shafts.
-I have an 8 shaft floor loom so this means that many of the patterns are inaccessible to me.
-The book does however have some 6 shaft patterns which together I have used across 8 shafts to create some new scarves and cowls.
+As a handweaver weaving mainly handwoven scarves, snoods and shawls I was delighted to be given the book 'Double with a Twist by Marian Stubenitsky' for my birthday last year.
+It is a beautiful book.
+Many of the designs are worked on a loom with more than 8 shafts.
+I have an 8 shaft floor loom so as a result only some of the drafts are accessible to me with my loom.
+The book does however have some 6 shaft patterns which together I have used across 8 shafts to create some new scarves and cowls and this blog shows some of the weaving created.

 If you want to be kept up to date with weaving news then do sign up to get details of what is on the loom, weaving workshops and events that I am attending: Tap here to sign up.